Updated: August 23, 2016

 If the user name and password combination is incorrect, an error message is generated.

-The OSQLPASSWORD environment variable has been kept for backward compatibility.
+NOTE!
+The OSQLPASSWORD environment variable was kept for backward compatibility.
 The SQLCMDPASSWORD environment variable takes precedence over the OSQLPASSWORD environment variable; this means that sqlcmd and osql can be used next to each other without interference and that old scripts will continue to work.

 If the -P option is used with the -E option, an error message is generated.